This website is intended for UK healthcare professionals only. Not a UK healthcare professional? Click here.

 Abbreviations

-ASCVD, atherosclerotic cardiovascular disease; BSc, Bachelor of Science; CT, computed tomography; CV, cardiovascular; CVD, cardiovascular disease; EAS, European Atherosclerosis Society; ESC, European Society of Cardiology; GP, General Practitioner; GPwSI, General Practitioner with a Special Interest; LDL-C, low-density lipoprotein cholesterol; LLT, lipid-lowering therapy; MA, Master of Arts; MSc, Master of Sciences; NIHR, National Institue for Health and Care Research; PCI, percutaneous coronary intervention; PCN, Primary Care Network; PGDip, Postgraduate Diploma; RGN, Registered General Nurse.
+ACS, acute coronary syndromes; BP, blood pressure; AHSN, Academic Health Science Network; ASCVD, atherosclerotic cardiovascular disease; BSc, Bachelor of Science; CABG, coronary artery bypass graft surgery; CKD, chronic kidney disease; CT, computed tomography; CV, cardiovascular; CVD, cardiovascular disease; DM, diabetes mellitus; EAS, European Atherosclerosis Society; eGFR, estimated glomerular filtration rate; ESC, European Society of Cardiology; FH, familial hypercholesterolaemia; GP, General Practitioner; GPwSI, General Practitioner with a Special Interest; LDL-C, low-density lipoprotein cholesterol; LLT, lipid-lowering therapy; MA, Master of Arts; MSc, Master of Sciences; MI, myocardial infarction; NIHR, National Institute for Health and Care Research; PCI, percutaneous coronary intervention; PCN, Primary Care Network; PGDip, Postgraduate Diploma; RGN, Registered General Nurse; SCORE2, Systematic Coronary Risk Evaluation 2; SCORE2-OP, Systematic Coronary Risk Evaluation 2-Older Persons; T1DM, type 1 diabetes mellitus; T2DM, type 2 diabetes mellitus; TIA, transient ischaemic attack.

 This is a Daiichi Sankyo site intended for UK healthcare professionals (HCPs) and other relevant decision makers,* where you can find promotional information about Daiichi Sankyo products and professional resources.